 Why God?
 Why not human beings?
 As was found in the experiment in Tuesdays…, it is hard to even trust someone one can see and touch, to hold us and prevent us from falling.
 Also it is not often that we can unburden ourselves to another person and hope for a solution.
 Don’t we then yearn for someone to take away our troubles and relieve us of the burden?
 Is it at all possible to have implicit faith in some entity, to liberate ourselves?

-When I was younger, I didn’t do any religious ritual except lighting the lamp at the altar in our house, didn’t go to temples.
+When I was younger, I didn’t do any religious ritual except lighting the lamp in the puja niche in our house, didn’t go to temples.
 But I believed God stood by me and supported me in times of need if I did my duty and was a good human being.
 Those were times when I could get things done too – well, a lot of things.
+I was young, healthy and had a very strong will power that saw me through many a bad patch.
 But there used to come times when things just were beyond me despite my best efforts.
 It was during those times that I experienced the joy of letting go.
 It is an incredible sense of lightness that I experience when I am able to do it.
 But unfortunately, I need the water to go over my eyes before I get to this happy state of resignation.

 Simply put, I have no choice; I have exhausted all the means at my disposal to solve my problem.
 So the best thing is to lift up my hands to the Unseen Force, that is God.
 I quickly convert the feeling into one of surrender and say, ‘Thy will be done,’ and leave it to Him.
 And the sigh of relief has to be experienced, not related.
 No wonder the spiritually inclined people look so happy, for they obviously are not carrying the cares of the world on their shoulders!